 The external auditor is responsible for the audit of the Financial Statements.
 The AGM appoints the external auditor on a yearly basis, upon a proposal by the Supervisory Board.
 The external auditor reports to the Board of Management, the Audit Committee and the Supervisory Board to discuss findings pertaining to their agreed upon procedures for the quarterly financial results and audit of the annual financial results.
-The external auditor attends the AGM to answer questions pertaining to the Integrated Annual Report.
+The external auditor attends the AGM to answer questions pertaining to the Combined Independent Auditor's Report, as included in the Integrated Annual Report.
 The Audit Committee approves every engagement of the external auditor, after pre-approval by the internal auditor, to ensure the external auditor's independence.
 All Audit Committee meetings were attended by the external auditor.
 For the role of the internal auditor, see page 71.